+You'll be provided with the skills and knowledge necessary for degree-level study.
 In Year 0, we'll engage your interest in a wide range of business issues and provide an exciting and stimulating environment where you can develop your expertise.
 To help prepare you for your subsequent three years of study, we'll focus on improving your academic and study skills, boosting your confidence and unlocking your potential.

-After successful completion of Year 0, you will then progress to the Business Management BA or International Business BSc degree, or any other degree in the Guildhall Faculty of Business and Law that is relevant to the skills you've acquired.
+After successful completion of Year 0, you will then progress to the Business Management BA or International Business BSc degree, or any other degree in the Guildhall School of Business and Law that is relevant to the skills you've acquired.

 You are assessed in a variety of ways including group work, coursework, presentations and portfolios.

 If you choose Business Management BA as your pathway you will gain membership to the Chartered Management Institute (CMI).
 As a member you can access their facilities, attend events and access over 200,000 live management jobs as well as a mentoring scheme.

 In addition to the University's standard entry requirements, you should have:

 - at least one A level (or a minimum of 40 UCAS points from an equivalent Level 3 qualification, eg BTEC Subsidiary/National/BTEC Extended Diploma)